awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 + `EngineVersion` – the version number of the database engine to upgrade to\.
 For information about valid engine versions, use the [ DescribeDBEngineVersions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBEngineVersions.html) operation\.
 + `AllowMajorVersionUpgrade` – a required flag when the `EngineVersion` parameter is a different major version than the DB cluster's current major version\.
 + `ApplyImmediately` – whether to apply changes immediately or during the next maintenance window\.
 To apply changes immediately, set the value to `true`\.
 To apply changes during the next maintenance window, set the value to `false`\.

+## In\-place major upgrades for global databases<a name="USER_UpgradeDBInstance.PostgreSQL.GlobalDB"></a>

+ For an Aurora global database, you upgrade the primary cluster as explained in [How to perform a major version upgrade](#USER_UpgradeDBInstance.PostgreSQL.MajorVersion)\.
+Perform the upgrade on the primary cluster in the global database\.
+Aurora automatically upgrades all the secondary clusters at the same time and makes sure that all of the clusters run the same engine version\.
+This requirement is because any changes to system tables, data file formats, and so on, are automatically replicated to all the secondary clusters\.

+ If you use the AWS CLI or RDS API, start the upgrade process by calling the `modify-global-cluster` command or `ModifyGlobalCluster` operation instead of `modify-db-cluster` or `ModifyDBCluster`\.

+**Note**
+You can't perform a major version upgrade of the Aurora DB engine if the recovery point objective \(RPO\) feature is turned on\.
+Before you upgrade the DB engine, make sure that this feature is turned off\.
+For more information about the RPO feature, see [Managing RPOs for Aurora PostgreSQL–based global databases](aurora-global-database-disaster-recovery.md#aurora-global-database-manage-recovery)\.

 ## Automatic minor version upgrades for PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Minor"></a>